Home >> Carr >> Maps >>

 This was the first map that Carr designed, while he was stationed in West Africa in 1943 with 270 Squadron of the R.A.F. during the Second World War (see title below, top right, for the locations where the map was drawn).

-There may only have been one edition, reprinted in at least two impressions, both using the same design and the same limitation of 750 copies, which makes 1,500 proofs in total.
-All the maps shown below have the same basic design.
-The easiest distinguishing feature between the first two limited editions is the colour of the colophon, blue or brown.
-I don't know which came first.
-All the maps have a printed inscription at the lower margin Revised and published by J.L.
+All the maps have a printed inscription at the lower margin: Revised and published by J.L.
 Carr at 27 Mill Dale Road, KETTERING, England.
 The revision presumably refers to changes he made to the map he designed in West Africa.

-However, the fact that Carr gave two ISBNs to this map, one registered in July 1972 and one in May 1973, suggests two different editions, unless he mistakenly gave two different numbers to the same map?
-He applied three ISBNs to small books of the poems of William Blake.
+However, the fact that Carr gave two ISBNs to this map, one registered in July 1972 and one in May 1973, suggests two different impressions, though it probably was not necessary to give two different numbers to what was efectively the same design.
+Carr applied three ISBNs to small books of the poems of William Blake, so perhaps he forgot that he had applied an ISBN to the map?

-The second blue edition below, which was perhaps less expensive as it was printed in a single colour, may have been issued in large numbers, and uses the same design as the first edition.
-It has no limitation and is usually not signed.
+The blue fifth impression, which was perhaps less expensive as it was printed in a single colour, may have been issued in large numbers, and uses the same design as the first impression.
+It has no limitation, the hand-writen text is in facsimile, and the map is usually not signed.

-Carr placed an advertisement for the map of England and Wales in The Times' Christmas marketplace in November 1973.
+Carr placed an advertisement for his map of England and Wales in The Times' Christmas marketplace in November 1973.
 It is likely to be for the second impression, if that was issued in May 1973.
-According to a copy seen on eBay, it was also originally sold by Heal's, an upmarket home furnishing company situated on Tottenham Court Road in London.
+According to a copy seen on eBay, this map was also originally sold by Heal's, an upmarket home furnishing company situated on Tottenham Court Road in London.

 Image of advert